hspaay/iotc.golang/README.md

 ## Installing Publishers

 Recommended installation of your publisher on a linux platform.
-The iotzone namespace is used for publisher applications:
+The iotconnect namespace is used for publisher applications:

 The folder structure for deployment as a normal user:
-* ~/bin/iotzone/bin      location of the publisher binaries
+* ~/bin/iotconnect/bin      location of the publisher binaries
-* ~/bin/iotzone/config   location of the configuration files, including iotzone.conf
+* ~/bin/iotconnect/config   location of the configuration files, including iotconnect.conf
-* ~/bin/iotzone/logs     logging output
+* ~/bin/iotconnect/logs     logging output

-When deploying as an system application, create these folders and update /etc/iotzone.conf
+When deploying as an system application, create these folders and update /etc/iotconnect.conf
-* /etc/iotzone/conf         location of iotzone.conf main configuration file
+* /etc/iotconnect/conf         location of iotconnect.conf main configuration file
-* /opt/iotzone/             location of the publisher binaries
+* /opt/iotconnect/             location of the publisher binaries
-* /var/lib/iotzone/         location of the persistence files
+* /var/lib/iotconnect/         location of the persistence files
-* /var/log/iotzone/         location of iotzone log files
+* /var/log/iotconnect/         location of iotconnect log files

 Starting a publisher using systemd
-1. Edit the paths in iotzone.service to make sure the folder and user IDs are correct
+1. Edit the paths in iotconnect.service to make sure the folder and user IDs are correct
-2. Copy the iotzone@.service and iotzone.target files to /etc/systemd/system/
+2. Copy the iotconnect@.service and iotconnect.target files to /etc/systemd/system/
 3. Start manually using systemd using myweather as an example:
-   $ sudo service iotzone@myweather start
+   $ sudo service iotconnect@myweather start
 4. To enable autostart:
-   $ sudo systemctl enable iotzone@myweather
+   $ sudo systemctl enable iotconnect@myweather
 5. To disable autostart:
-   $ sudo systemctl disable iotzone@myweather
+   $ sudo systemctl disable iotconnect@myweather

 ## Contributing

-Contribution to the iotzone project is welcome.
+Contribution to the iotconnect project is welcome.
 There are many areas where help is needed, especially with building publishers for IoT and other devices.
 See [CONTRIBUTING](docs/CONTRIBUTING.md) for guidelines.

 ## Questions